mkosir/typescript-style-guide/README.md

 - Use of server-state library is encouraged ([react-query](https://tanstack.com/query/latest)).
 - Use of client-state library for global state is discouraged.
   Reconsider if something should be truly global across application, e.g. `themeMode`, `Permissions` or even that can be put in server-state (e.g. user settings `/me` endpoint).
 If still truly needed use [Zustand](https://github.com/pmndrs/zustand) (no Redux).
 - Use named exports.
-In case of exceptions disable [eslint rule](https://github.com/mkosir/frontend-monorepo-boilerplate/blob/main/packages/config-eslint/index.js#L78) (e.g. Next.js pages).
+In case of exceptions e.g. Next.js pages, disable [eslint rule](https://github.com/mkosir/typescript-react-style-guide#naming).

 ## Code Collocation